-Anytime I come across a product or service that I personally use and can give a thumbs-up, I like to pass it along to others.
-If you ever experienced the frustration of rust stains on your laminate countertop, here is a solution.
+Here at home, I enjoy cleaning and organizing.
+I know ladies who enjoy spending time in the kitchen cooking but I have a compulsion for cleaning and assigning places for everything.
+Anytime I come across a product or service that I personally use and give a thumbs-up, I like to pass it along to others.
+Some time ago, I had an issue with stains on the kitchen counter and I was not happy.
+If you ever experienced the frustration of rust stains on your laminate counter-top, here is a solution.

 Please note that it worked perfectly on a light or beige-colored Formica or laminate surface.
 If your surface has a darker color, I would caution to spot-check in an inconspicuous area for discoloration before use.
 Also, don’t use steel wool, scouring pads or powders because they will leave fine scratches on the surface.

 Have you tried other proven solutions for removing rust from laminate surfaces?
 Share your experience with us…